This Sweet Chili Chicken Stir Fry is an all-time favorite that’s packed with veggies, and popular with everyone that’s tried it!

-Sweet Chili Sauce makes pretty much everything delicious, the only problem being it’s made up almost entirely of white sugar… so for a while now I’ve eliminated it from our refrigerator.
-However, like I said it’s incredibly delicious, so I finally came up with a healthier version to get this wonderful sauce back in our life!
+Sweet Chili Sauce makes pretty much everything delicious.
+The only problem is it’s made up almost entirely of white sugar!
+So for a while now I’ve eliminated it from our refrigerator.
+However, like I said it’s incredibly delicious.
+So I finally came up with a healthier version to get this wonderful sauce back in our life!

 Tip: To get the most out of your broccoli, peel the tough outer layer away from the stem with a peeler.
 Then just slice up the stem like you would a carrot!
 I love the stem of broccoli because it’s a bit sweeter and milder in flavor.

 For the stir fry, first you sauté the chicken, then remove it from the pan.
 Next up sauté the veggies until crisp tender and the color is still bright like the above photo.